LHX9988/LHX9988.github.io/_pages/about.md

 1. IEEE Transactions on Wireless Communications (TWC)

+2. IEEE Transactions on Information Forensics and Security (TIFS)

-2. IEEE Transactions on Cognitive Communications and Networking (TCCN)
+3. IEEE Transactions on Cognitive Communications and Networking (TCCN)

-3. IEEE Transactions on Network Science and Engineering (TNSE)
+4. IEEE Transactions on Network Science and Engineering (TNSE)

-4. IEEE Transactions on Computational Social Systems (TCSS)
+5. IEEE Transactions on Computational Social Systems (TCSS)

-5. IEEE Transactions on Artificial Intelligence (TAI)
+6. IEEE Transactions on Artificial Intelligence (TAI)

-6. IEEE Transactions on Vehicular Technology (TVT)
+7. IEEE Transactions on Vehicular Technology (TVT)

 3. IEEE Internet of Things Journal (IoTJ)